opendcs/dcs_standards/source/dds-14.rst

 Each request and response is composed of a 10-byte header followed by a variable length body.
 Protocol messages are constructed as follows:

+..  code-block:: ebnf

-   DdsMessage ::= header body header ::= sync type length sync ::= 'FAF0'
+   DdsMessage ::= header body
+   header ::= sync type length
+   sync ::= 'FAF0'

-   type ::= octet # unique type codes defined for each message length
-   ::= DIGIT DIGIT DIGIT DIGIT DIGIT # 5-digit number

-   body ::= OCTET_STRING
+   type ::= octet # unique type codes defined for each message length ::= DIGIT DIGIT DIGIT DIGIT DIGIT # 5-digit number body ::= OCTET_STRING

 First 4 bytes MUST be the ASCII characters “FAF0” (the last character is